Kensington Palace Gardens: Background

-The road was originally called The Queen's Road and was renamed Kensington Palace Gardens around 1870 when plane trees were planted in the avenue.
-It was built from the 1840s onward on part of the grounds of Kensington Palace; the freehold still belongs to the Crown Estate.
-The palace, which is the residence of the Duke and Duchess of Cambridge, the Duke and Duchess of Gloucester, Duke and Duchess of Kent, and Prince and Princess Michael of Kent, fronts the southern part of the street on the eastern side.
+Originally called The Queen's Road, the road was built from the 1840s on part of the grounds of Kensington Palace; the freehold still belongs to the Crown Estate.
+It was renamed Kensington Palace Gardens around 1870 when London planes were planted in the avenue.
+The palace, which is the residence of the Prince and Princess of Wales, the Duke and Duchess of Gloucester, Duke of Kent and Duchess of Kent, and Prince and Princess Michael of Kent, fronts the southern part of the street on the eastern side.
 The houses at the northern end are mostly Italianate, while those at the southern end are mostly in the Queen Anne style.

-For much of the 20th century a large proportion of the houses were occupied by embassies and ambassadors' residences.
-Some still are, but others have been renovated by the Crown Estate and sold to private buyers on long leases.
+For much of the 20th century, a large proportion of the houses were occupied by embassies and ambassadors' residences.
+Some still are, but others have been renovated by the Crown Estate and let to private buyers on long leases.
 One of these was bought in 2004 by the Indian steel tycoon Lakshmi Mittal, who in 2008 was listed by Forbes magazine as the fourth richest man in the world.
 The sale was widely misreported at £70 million, before accurate figures were available from HM Land Registry, where records state that on 30 June 2004, 18–19 Kensington Palace Gardens, along with three mews houses at the rear of the property, sold for £57,145,967.

 The mansion at 18 Kensington Palace Gardens, historically belonging to the Rothschild family, was sold in 2001.